neilblom/wordlist-writer/docs/Glossary.md

 * causes 404 or HTML fallback
 * fixed by registering API routes before express.static()

-Alphabetical Dictionary
-* bottom section of Column B
-* displays all cognates for the active dictionary profile
-* sorted alphabetically
-* includes official and pending cognates
-* rebuilt from merged dictionary

 C
 Cognate
 * a word in another language sharing a historical root with an English word